Mango-Wei/Mango-Wei.github.io/index.md

 ### Jekyll Themes

+Elise Wei is currently a Computer Science student at Dartmouth College, NH.
 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Mango-Wei/elisewei.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

+Elise Wei is currently a Computer Science student at Dartmouth College, NH.
 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.